LinuzJ/matrix-library/README.md

 **matrix-library**

-Basic matrix library.
-Done to write some c++ inbetween all the nodejs stuff :)
+Basic matrix library to write some c++ inbetween all the node/ts stuff :)